jonlpersson/ed-latimore/site/_posts/2022-02-10-quotes-to-help-deal-with-trauma.md

 People recommend therapy and I think that's a good idea.
 Unfortunately, we don't all have access to that tool for many reasons.
 This collection of trauma quotes is my attempt to help spur any emotional healing and quell any emotional pain.

 It’s not therapy, but these quotes to help deal with trauma are collected from my writings, Twitter, and other social media accounts..
-Some of them are tough love, but they're all things I've figured out from working through my childhood trauma and getting to where I am today.&nbsp;
+Some of them are tough love, but they're all things I've figured out from working through my childhood trauma and getting to where I am today.

 ## 20 quotes to help with adult and childhood trauma